Last updated on October 30, 2023

 Baldur Gate’s most iconic duo returns, this time in the form of a planeswalker card.
 Minsc & Boo, Timeless Heroes is all about flinging Boo for removal and value and even has a simple self-contained setup with +1 to -2 for a deal 4/draw 4.

 There are no other hamsters in this set and Boo returns each upkeep, so your priority should be building a deck that does a competent job of protecting Minsc.
 Anti-flying cards like Ettercap and Sharpshooter Elf can be a good fit here to keep it safe.
 I’d also want to include a couple of haste and trample creatures for more +1 options, and maybe some pump spells as well for epic Fling action.

 Lae'zel, Vlaakith's Champion | Illustration by John Stanko

 Did I really need to write this much for a casual set?
 Well, I suppose it’s too late to ask that question now, so I hope you enjoy the fruits of my labor!

-Commander Legends: Battle for Baldur’s Gate has been a bit of a disappointment in terms of market value and busted Commander staples, but it’s also been quite fun to draft for me.
+Commander Legends: Battle for Baldur’s Gate has been a bit of a disappointment in terms of market value and busted Commander staples, including the new Backgrounds, but it’s also been quite fun to draft for me.
 There’s a lot of variety in the deckbuilding and gameplay, and I’ve enjoyed the general balance between the colors and archetypes in this set.
 I hope you’re able to draft this one a couple of times with your friends and enjoy its unique Limited environment, and I look forward to the next Commander Legends entry.